| | |

 that Japanese swords typically have a blood groove running along the top side of the blade.
 He added that Korean swords often

 had special lines, pictures or writings painted or etched on the blade usually for shamanistic reasons.
+Lee Sang

 Seon also mentioned that the Japanese government supports their sword manufacturers, whereas the Korean government has thus

 far not supported the indigenous sword industry.
+In the year

 2000 Lee Sang Seon moved from Incheon city to his current location, in Kyongsangbukdo province, Munkyong city, Uncheokmyon